 Boarding Best Practice

 When boarding, timing is everything.
-However, there are two differing schools of thought in the travel blog space:
+However, there are two different schools of thought in the travel blog space:

 - Board last to snag an empty seat